BOXLEGENDARY/Dex/README.md

 ---

 ## Other
-* 1: I'm not updating ZDex anymore, but I still fix some issues, improve functions, and optimize certain parts.
+* 1: I'm not updating ZDex anymore but I still fix some issues if i can
-* 2: i want remake ZDex if i can
+* 2: i just text some function in ZDex not all if u found some issues fix by u self
-* 3: This Dex need to be Fix

 ---